hbar/hbar.github.io/_posts/2014-01-27-beam-dynamics-simulation.md

 While calculating the trajectory, the local position, velocity, and basis vectors along with the magnetic fields and gradiets are calculated to be used later in the dynamics calculation.
 For accurate trajectories to be calculated, the magnetic fields must be modeled.
 In the case of tokamak, which is symmetric about the z-axis, the symmetry can be exploited allowing 2D field models to be used.

-The toroidal field is calculated using a model that represents the each toroidal field coil a vertical current filaments.
+The toroidal field is calculated using a model that represents each toroidal field coil a vertical current filaments.
 The equations and field magnitude plot are shown below.

 ![TFMagnitudePlot](/images/Simulation-ToroidalFieldPlot.png)

 The vertical field is calculated using the elliptic integral solution for off axis current loops.
+This accurately represents the fields create by the tokamak's pair of vertical field coils.
 The equations and field plots are shown below.

 ![VFMagnitudePlot](/images/Simulation-VerticalField.png)

-From observing the beams trajectory through the magnetic fields, it is clear that the beam experiences strong field gradients and non-uniformities as it passes the coil sets in the tokamak which can cause complex focusing/defocusing effects.
+From observing the beams trajectory through the magnetic fields, it is clear that the beam experiences strong field gradients and non-uniformities as it passes the coil sets in the tokamak which can cause complex focusing / defocusing effects.

 ![FieldMap](/images/Simulation-VerticalToroidalFieldMap.png)